 Refusal to take a post-arrest chemical test has consequences.
 Such consequences typically include:

-- Suspension of the driver’s license for at least one year, and
+- A driver’s license suspension for at least one year, and

-- A mandatory jail enhancement of 48 hours if the driver is ultimately convicted of DUI.13
+- A mandatory jail time enhancement of 48 hours if the driver is ultimately convicted of DUI.13